-Our stay will also include a guided tour of the historic Taos Pueblo (assuming the Pueblo is open to visitors), inhabited by more than 150 of the 1,900 Taos Pueblo people who still live on the Taos Pueblo Land, which covers an expanse of 99,000 acres of high desert, and celebrates over 1,000 years of culture.
+Our stay will also include a tour of the historic Taos Pueblo (assuming the Pueblo is open to visitors), inhabited by more than 150 of the 1,900 Taos Pueblo people who still live on the Taos Pueblo Land, which covers an expanse of 99,000 acres of high desert, and celebrates over 1,000 years of culture.
 The oral history of the Taos Pueblo People is extensive and an important part of their closely held cultural heritage.
 If time allows, we will include a visit to the Millicent Rogers Museum before strolling on our own through the main town plaza.
 We will return to our retreat at the Mabel Dodge Luhan House both nights to enjoy a private dinner prepared just for us by Chef Sophie.

 At the end of our Taos stay, we’ll stop by the historic San Francisco de Asís Mission Church in Ranchos de Taos before journeying south on the scenic high road to Pojoaque.
 En route, we will visit El Sanctuary de Chimayó, a small shrine located in the Sangre de Cristo Mountains and visited by thousands of pilgrims during Holy Week.
 Centuries ago, the Tewa Indians named Chimayo Tsi-Mayoh, after one of four sacred hills above the valley.
 We will have lunch at picturesque Rancho de Chamayó before driving a short distance to the Hilton Buffalo Thunder Hotel in Pojoaque.